gamejolt/doc-help/src/user-blocks/index.md

 ### How to block a user?

-There are two ways of blocking a user on Game Jolt:
+There are three ways of blocking a user on Game Jolt:

  - Navigate to your Edit Account page, and select "Blocked Users".
 Click "Block User" and enter the username (without the `@`) into the form and press "Block".
  - Visit the user's profile and find the "Block User" option in the "..." menu.
+ - After reporting a user, click "Block" in the follow-up form.

 ### Here's a more detailed list of effects that occur when blocking a user: